 The North American Cystic Fibrosis Conference (NACFC) provides a collaborative and educational forum for all CF professionals.
 The educational elements of the meeting program are targeted to physicians, nurses, research scientists, respiratory therapists, physical therapists, nutritionists, social workers, pharmacists, and all members of the health care team.
-This annual meeting brings together scientists, clinicians and caregivers from around the world to discuss and share ideas on the latest advances in CF research, care and drug development and to exchange ideas about ways to improve the health and quality of life for people with CF.
+This annual meeting brings together scientists, clinicians, and clinical care teams from around the world to discuss and share ideas on the latest advances in CF research, care, and drug development and to work towards ways to improve the health and quality of life for people with CF.

 Watch recordings of the plenary sessions from previous North American CF Conferences.

 Carolyn and C. Richard Mattingly Leadership in Mental Health Care Award

 The Carolyn and C. Richard Mattingly Leadership in Mental Health Care Award honors those who are committed to the mental health of people with cystic fibrosis.

 Mary M. Kontos Award